-- Platform gets pinUvAuthToken from the authenticator with thecm permission, and MUST NOT include a permissions RP ID parameter. - Platform sends authenticatorCredentialManagement command with following parameters: - subCommand (0x01): getCredsMetadata (0x01). - pinUvAuthProtocol (0x03): as selected when getting the shared secret. - pinUvAuthParam (0x04): authenticate(pinUvAuthToken, getCredsMetadata (0x01)). - Authenticator on receiving such request performs following procedures. - If pinUvAuthParam is missing from the input map, end the operation by returning CTAP2_ERR_PUAT_REQUIRED. - If the authenticator does not receive mandatory parameters for this subcommand, end the operation by returning CTAP2_ERR_MISSING_PARAMETER. - If pinUvAuthProtocol is not supported, return CTAP1_ERR_INVALID_PARAMETER. - Authenticator calls verify(pinUvAuthToken, getCredsMetadata (0x01), pinUvAuthParam) - If pinUvAuthParam verification fails, authenticator returns CTAP2 ERR PIN AUTH INVALID error. - The authenticator verifies that the pinUvAuthToken has the cm permission and no associated permissions RP ID.
-If not, return CTAP2 ERR PIN AUTH INVALID. - Authenticator returns authenticatorCredentialManagement response with following parameters: - existingResidentCredentialsCount (0x01) : total number of discoverable credentials existing on the authenticator. - maxPossibleRemainingResidentCredentialsCount (0x02) : maximum number of possible remaining discoverable credentials that can be created on the authenticator.
+- Platform gets pinUvAuthToken from the authenticator with thecm or pcmr permission, and MUST NOT include a permissions RP ID parameter. - Platform sends authenticatorCredentialManagement command with following parameters: - subCommand (0x01): getCredsMetadata (0x01). - o pinUvAuthProtocol (0x03): as selected when getting the shared secret. - o pinUvAuthParam (0x04): authenticate(pinUvAuthToken, getCredsMetadata (0x01)). - Authenticator on receiving such request performs following procedures. - If pinUvAuthParam is missing from the input map, end the operation by returning CTAP2_ERR_PUAT_REQUIRED. - If the authenticator does not receive mandatory parameters for this subcommand, end the operation by returning CTAP2_ERR_MISSING_PARAMETER. - If pinUvAuthProtocol is not supported, return CTAP1_ERR_INVALID_PARAMETER. - Authenticator calls verify(persistentPinUvAuthToken, getCredsMetadata (0x01), pinUvAuthParam). - If pinUvAuthParam verification succeeds. (platform used persistentPinUvAuthToken) - The authenticator verifies that the persistentPinUvAuthToken has the perm permission.
+If not, return CTAP2_ERR_PIN_AUTH_INVALID. - Else: (try to validate with pinUvAuthToken) - 1.
+Authenticator calls verify(pinUvAuthToken, getCredsMetadata (0x01), pinUvAuthParam). - 2.
+If pinUvAuthParam verification fails, authenticator returns CTAP2_ERR_PIN_AUTH_INVALID error. - The authenticator verifies that the pinUvAuthToken has the cm permission and no associated permissions RP ID.
+If not, return CTAP2_ERR_PIN_AUTH_INVALID. - $\circ \ \ \text{Authenticator returns authenticator} \textbf{CredentialManagement response with following parameters:}$ - existingResidentCredentialsCount (0x01): total number of discoverable credentials existing on the authenticator - maxPossibleRemainingResidentCredentialsCount (0x02): maximum number of possible remaining discoverable credentials that can be created on the authenticator.
 Note that this number is an estimate as actual space consumed to create a credential depends on various conditions such as which algorithm is picked, user entity information etc.